beshu-tech/readonlyrest-docs/elasticsearch.md

 FLS engine specifies how ROR handles field level security internally.
 Previously FLS was based entirely on lucene - that's why ROR needed to be installed on all nodes to make fields rule work properly.
 Now fields rule is more flexible and part of FLS responsibilities is handled solely by ES.
 Increasing ES usage and reducing lucene exploitation in FLS implementation makes rule more efficient.

-Unfortunately not whole FLS functionality could have been moved to ES.
+Unfortunately not whole FLS functionality can be implemented at ES level.
 Some cases can be handled only on lower level by lucene.
-That being said, lucene can still be used by fields rule when ES is not able to handle request properly (as kind of a fallback).
+Lucene is still used by fields rule when ES is not able to handle request properly (as kind of a fallback).

 There are two engines available:

 * **es_with_lucene** (default)

 Default hybrid approach - major part of FLS is handled by ES.
-Corner cases are passed to lucene to handle.
+Corner cases are passed to lucene.
-This solution handles all requests properly being more performant than old lucene based approach.
+This solution handles all requests properly being more performant than old full lucene based approach.

  **⚠️IMPORTANT** As lucene is part of this engine, ReadonlyREST plugin still needs to be installed  in all the cluster nodes that contain data.